 Saint-Saens’ symphonic poem, Danse Macabre, the second piece on the second side, is the heart of the album and its raison d’être for us.
 This is where the real fireworks can be found, although that’s not really fair as there are fireworks aplenty on both sides.

 What we have here is the best Danse Macabre we have ever played.

 We have always been fans of Gibson’s performance on the legendary Witches’ Brew.
 As good as that recording may be, this one is clearly superior in practically every way — it’s bigger, clearer, richer, more resolving, more spacious, more real and, to my surprise, more EXCITING and involving.

-If you own a copy of LSC 2225, hopefully not the awful Classic pressing, you need to hear what Fremaux and the City of Birmingham Symphony Orchestra manage to do with the work.
+If you own a copy of LSC 2225, hopefully not the awful Classic pressing, you need to hear what Fremaux and the City of Birmingham Symphony Orchestra have accomplished.

 The Sorcerer’s Apprentice (Dukas)

 This piece opens the side.
 There is depth and richness to beat the band, as well as clarity and tonal correctness that let you forget the recording and just enjoy the music.

 A superb performance as well, as good as any we know of.
 And the sound is the equal of the best recordings we’ve played.